alienfast/gulp-pipeline/README.md

 - Rollup (variations include amd, cjs, es, iife, umd)
 - Sass
 - ScssLint

+## Why?

+### Too many different tools
+The javascript community is iterating on asset tooling faster than others, indeed they own many of the tools.
+In moving back and forth between node based projects and rails, we found at a minimum we were working with different configurations, and at most we were dealing with completely different or out of date tools.

+Why don't we just use the same tools for the asset pipeline?
+Now we can.

+### Reuse, modularity, extensibility
+We are certainly not the first to consider this.
+What we did see is that noone was actually reusing shared code in a way that benefits many.
+We have seen people share code in a repository, but only in a way that could be cloned or copied.
+We want actual reuse, in that we never want to copy code again.
+When we transpile ES6, we want check it with EsLint.
+When we transpile SCSS, we want to check it with ScssLint...and we never want to copy that code again.
+That error handling gotcha?
+Don't create a gist, update and share the recipe.

+## Who is this for?
+**Any project** that wants gulp recipes in a reusable/extensible/modular way (node, rails, angular, etc, etc).
+While we certainly want to provide recipes that can be reused and replace the conveniences of a full rails pipeline, these recipes are modular enough that any project (node, angular, etc) can utilize them.

 ## Error handling
 Error handling is baked into the recipes and the `Base.notifyError()` sends messages to you through [`gulp-notify`](https://github.com/mikaelbr/gulp-notify) with some nice console colors, a beep, and an OS notification (if possible).